 We look forward to seeing you for another unforgettable summer of music.”

 The Summer School Experience

-Conductors – Hilary Campbell and Martin van der Brugge
+Conductors – Keiron Anderson, Hilary Campbell and Robert Hodge

 Hilary Campbell is a freelance choral specialist based in London.
 She is founder and director of professional chamber choir, Blossom Street, and Musical Director of Bristol Choral Society, Music Makers of London and Chiswick Choir.
 She has also recently been appointed assistant conductor of Ex-Cathedra.
 Hilary has released two award winning Naxos recordings and is a published and prize-winning composer.